jeremjlr/MurphySecurity/README.md

 <p align="center">
 <img src="MurphySecurity/Media/MainScreen.png" width="480" height="270">
 </p>
 <p>MurphySecurity is a project that was initially started as a small experiment project to combine raspberry pis using python scripts with a .NET CORE 3.1 web application made with Blazor.<br/>The goal was to have the Blazor app run natively on a raspberry pi while other raspberry pis would be used as cameras using python scripts.
-Both entities communicate using UDP and TCP sockets on a private WiFi network.</p>
+Both entities communicate using UDP and TCP sockets on a private WiFi network.<br/>
+However, if you prefer, you can install both the core and camera modules on the same pi and it will work just fine.</p>
 <p>Note that while I plan on making the system compatible with ONVIF IP cameras, I want to keep the possibilty to still have fully custom rpi cameras.
 So if I ever want to add a lot of custom image processing (face detection, object recognition, custom functionalities, etc..), I want to be able to do it fully camera side on the rpi camera and only send relevent data to the core.
 It was the main reason why I initially wanted the cameras to also be raspberry pis instead of just having a core rpi working with ONVIF cameras.</p>
 <p>It ended up being a pretty interesting project combining different technical aspects (Blazor, Python, C#, Raspberry Pi/Linux, Networking, Movement detection, 433Mhz detectors, etc..) so I decided to push it to a functional state.<br/>This project can have an interesting educational purpose.
 If you plan on using it in such a way, please let me know.</p>
 <p>I made scripts to install/uninstall everything so while the installation process might seem a bit tedious, it is acutally very straight forward.</p>